schneider8357/collect_ipo_data/README.md

 # collect_ipo_data

-Collection of scripts to collect and process IPO-related data from the SEC Edgar platform
+Collection of scripts to collect and process IPO-related data from the SEC Edgar platform.

+The `forms_idx` example directory was collected in 2023 from the website <https://www.sec.gov/Archives/edgar/full-index/>.

 ## Quickstart